djsudduth/keep-it-markdown/README.md

 **OAuth Token:** oauth2_4/......rest of token
 **Android ID:** abcdef123

-A lot of data will print out -> the Keep token is at the top - it should look like:
+The Keep token should be displayed - it should look like:
 "aas_et/FKcp.............lots of characters.....................BjQ="

 Copy that token and save it in a safe place!
 If it didn't work your OAuth token may have expired (takes about 5 min to expire).
 Run this step again until you get the token.